dungjk/ESPConnect/README.md

 - If automatic boot entry fails, hold **BOOT**, tap **RESET**, keep holding **BOOT** while clicking **Connect**, then release when you see the ESP-ROM banner.
 - Only one application can use the USB serial bridge at a time.
 Close Arduino IDE, PlatformIO, or other tools before connecting.
 - You can change baud rate even after connecting.
 If transfers stall, drop to 460800 or 115200 bps.
 - Cancelling a flash or download pauses safely.
 Simply run it again when you’re ready.
+### ESP8266 Compatibility
+>ESP8266 devices can connect, but support is very limited.
+The tool cannot read partition tables or access SPIFFS/LittleFS, and advanced features available on ESP32 are not implemented for ESP8266.

 ## Running ESPConnect Locally
 ESPConnect is a **pure in-browser web application** — no backend, no installation required, and all operations happen directly in your browser using Web Serial / WebUSB.